carbon-language/carbon-lang/clang/README.txt

  * Fast #import!
  * Dependency tracking: change to header file doesn't recompile every function that texually depends on it: recompile only those functions that need it.
- * Defers exposing platform-specific stuff to as late as possible, tracks use of platform-specific features (e.g. #ifdef PPC) to allow 'portable bytecodes'.

 IV.
 Missing Functionality / Improvements

 clang driver:
- * predefined macros/search paths are hard-coded into the driver.
+ * Include search paths are hard-coded into the driver.

 File Manager:
  * We currently do a lot of stat'ing for files that don't exist, particularly